JH

 I turn frontier model capabilities into products people can actually use.

-20+ years shipping games (God of War 1–3).
-Now solo-founding Aligned Tools and building at the edge of agentic AI.
+20+ years shipping games.
+Two-time Game of the Year winner on God of War and Eclipse: Edge of Light.
+Now solo-founding Aligned Tools at the edge of agentic AI.

 Three case studies.